 Method 2: Uninstall Some Programs

-Step 1: Click the Start button, choose Control Panel, click Programs, and then click Programs and Features.
+Step 1: Go to Control Panel, click Programs, and then click Programs and Features.

 If the program you want to uninstall isn't listed, it might not have been written for this version of Windows.
 In this case, you can check the information that came with your program, or go to the manufacturer's website.
 In general, most programs will be installed automatically in the C:\Program Files folder.

-Step 1: Select C partition and choose "Extend Partition" function from the left action panel in the main window of this free tool.
+Step 1: Select C drive and choose "Extend Partition" from the left action panel, or click "Extend" from the context menu.

-Step 2: Choose an existing partition (can be any partition except itself and you can choose a suitable one according to partition situations) or unallocated space to borrow free space from and drag sliding button to decide how much free space to borrow.
-Then, click "OK" to go back to the main interface.
+Step 2: Choose an existing partition (can be any partition other than itself that is suitable according to the partition situations) or unallocated space to borrow free space from, then drag the sliding button to decide the amount of free space required.
+After that, click "OK" to go back to the main interface.

 Step 3: Click "Apply" to perform all changes.

-If there is some unallocated space next to C drive, you can use "Move/Resize Partition" feature to directly extend C partition in Windows 10/8/7.
+If there is unallocated space next to C drive, you can use the "Move/Resize Partition" feature to directly extend C partition in Windows 10/8/7.